nonameplum/raycast-chrome-vault/README.md

-# Raycast Extension to search all passwords in Google Chrome password database
+# Raycast Extension to search all passwords in Google Chrome secured database

 To install download the repository.